Research Case studies

 - The extra space provided following the completion of the student designed new community centre building enabled an Ex-Offenders programme, run by an ex-offender now employed by NWCA, to be implemented.
 In its first year the scheme worked with 150 offenders leaving HMP Leeds, located less than 500m from the community centre.
 Of those 150 participants, only 7 have returned to prison, a reoffending rate of just 5% compared to the prison average of 34%.
 The cost benefit to the Treasury is over £4.5 million based on reoffending and incarceration data.
 A Guardian article on 9th January 2017 covered the project.

-- NWCA has become nationally regarded as an organisation delivering a highly successful model of community governance.
+- In December 2018 the New Wortley Community Centre project was chosen to be part of Universities UK MadeAtUni campaign which aims to change public perceptions of universities and bring to life the difference they make to people, lives and communities across the UK.
+It is the only Architecture project included.
+NWCA has become nationally regarded as an organisation delivering a highly successful model of community governance.
 A significant component of this success is the unique relationship built between the Leeds School of Architecture & Landscape and the community organisation.

 - On January 17th 2018 NWCA Manager Bill Graham was invited to meet then Minister of State for Housing Dominic Raab MP, to discuss how NWCA functions within its community and relevant learning for how such a model could be successfully replicated in other deprived areas.